Singapore Democratic Party: Ideology

-Organization and structure
+Organisation and structure

 The SDP is governed by a twelve-member Central Executive Committee (CEC), who are elected by the party's cadre members at the Ordinary Party Conference held biennially.

-Central Executive Committee Line-up (2024–2026)
+Central Executive Committee Line-up (2026-2028)

-On 3 February 2024, the Singapore Democratic Party (SDP) announced the election of its Central Executive Committee (CEC) during the 21st Ordinary Party Conference (OPC).
-The cadre members elected the CEC, which will serve a two-year term starting from February 2024.
+In February 2026, the Singapore Democratic Party (SDP) announced the election of its Central Executive Committee (CEC) during its 22nd Ordinary Party Conference (OPC).
+The cadre members elected the CEC, which will serve a two-year term starting from February 2026.

-Dr. Paul Tambyah, Chairperson of the SDP, commented on the new CEC line-up, stating that it comprises a balanced mix of experienced party veterans and dynamic young members, all committed to fostering a more democratic Singapore.
-He expressed confidence that the team would successfully manage town councils and address important issues in Parliament with innovative solutions.

-Secretary-General Dr. Chee Soon Juan emphasized the importance of a unified strategy for public engagement and planning as the party prepares for the upcoming General Election, expected in the latter half of 2024.
-He stressed the need for effective communication and groundwork to be established in the weeks and months ahead to ensure a strong electoral campaign.